tasket/Qubes-vpn-support/README.md

 ### Operating system support

-Qubes-vpn-support is tested to run on Debian 9 and Fedora 28 template-based VMs under Qubes OS releases 3.2 and 4.0.
+Qubes-vpn-support is tested to run on Debian 9, 10 and Fedora 30 template-based VMs under Qubes OS 4.0.1.
 It is further tested to operate in tandem with [Whonix](https://www.whonix.org) gateway VMs to tunnel Tor traffic and/or tunnel over Tor.

-Note that upcoming VPN tunnel support packaged with Qubes OS will likely contain most of the features in Qubes-vpn-support v1.4.
-Therefore, most users should consider using the Qubes built-in feature instead when it becomes available.
-This project will continue for people looking to experiment with custom tweaks and new features.

 ### OpenVPN
 * The OpenVPN version tested here is 2.4.x.